 ST. PETERSBURG.
 Raymond Arsenault is a professor of southern history at the University of South Florida, St. Petersburg campus.
 He specializes in the social, political and environmental history of the American South, and has carved a special niche among Florida authors for this kind of writing.

 ST. PETERSBURG.
 Jeff Klinkenberg was born in Miami in 1949 and is alive and well and living in the Tampa Bay area.
 He started exploring the Florida Keys and the Everglades in his childhood, and has been a keen observer of the changes in the state over the years.

 ST. PETERSBURG.
-Gary Mormino was born January 31, 1947 and is alive and well and living in the Tampa Bay area.
+Gary Mormino was born January 31, 1947. and living in the Tampa Bay area.
 In addition to being a Florida author, he is a full professor at the University of South Florida, and has written several books about Italian Americans and a large work about Florida.

 TAMPA.
 Tim Dorsey.
-Tim is one of the genre of Florida authors like Carl Hiaasen who take Florida’s craziness and make it even crazier.
+Tim is one of the genre of Florida authors like Carl Hiaasen.
+He takes Florida’s craziness and make it even crazier.
 Serge Storms is the “hero” in most of Tim’s books.
 Serge’s sidekick is Coleman, a lovable drunken pothead.
 Serge has a psychological illness that make him a serial killer.
 He takes meds to control his illness, but often stops taking them because he hates the side effects.

 OTHER AUTHORS & THEIR BIOGRAPHIES & BOOKS

 Melanie Hoover has lived in Lakeland, Florida since 1978.
 Originally from Holland, Michigan, she and her husband of 45 years, have moved many times since …